Global Stocks Fall as China Flexes Muscles Over Hong Kong

 By Anna Hirtenstein and Chong Koh Ping

-Global stocks declined Friday, led by a steep drop in Hong Kong shares, as rising tensions between Washington and Beijing and the gloomy outlook for China's economy weighed on investors' sentiment.
+Global stocks declined Friday, led by a steep drop in Hong Kong shares, as rising tensions between Washington and Beijing and a gloomy outlook for China's economy weighed on investors' sentiment.

-Futures tied to the S&P 500 dropped almost 1%, suggesting that U.S. stocks may drop for a second day and erase most of the gains made so far this month.
-The pan-continental Stoxx Europe 600 retreated 1.5%.
+Futures tied to the S&P 500 ticked down 0.3%, suggesting that U.S. stocks may drop for a second day and erase most of the gains made so far this month.
+The pan-continental Stoxx Europe 600 retreated 0.5%.

 China scrapped its economic growth target for 2020 in a stark acknowledgment of the challenges facing the world's second-largest economy, sending crude oil and metal prices sharply lower.